MatthiasHinz/MatthiasHinz.github.io/_projects/2017-03-31-containerit.md

 layout: project
 title: containerit
 subtitle: Reproducible research with Docker and R,
-duration: "December 2016 till March 2017"
+duration: "December 2016 to March 2017"
 preview_image: "/img/pexels-photo-165228_resized.jpeg"
 ---
-*"Put your app into a container, and it runs from everywhere!"* —Docker allows packaging data and software into isolated containers that can be ported and shared.
+*"Put your app into a container, and it runs from everywhere!"* — Docker allows packaging data and software into isolated containers that can be ported and shared.
 While you might spend many hours trying to install a program on your computer until it runs as it should, the container will run immediately.
 An appealing prospect, especially to data scientists!

-Immediately after my graduation I temporary worked for four months at the project [Opening Reproducible Research (o2r)](http://o2r.info).
+Immediately after my graduation, I worked for four months on the project [Opening Reproducible Research (o2r)](http://o2r.info).
 Together with my supervisor, I created the R extension package `containerit`, which allows users of R to package and share their scientific work using Docker.

 [R](https://www.r-project.org/) is a free software environment and a language that scientists of many disciplines use for statistical computing.
-It can help solving complex analytical questions (see the  [R Journal](https://journal.r-project.org/) and [Journal of Statistical Software](https://www.jstatsoft.org)), producing graphics (see the [R graph gallery](http://www.r-graph-gallery.com/)) or even smileys  (see my example below <i class="fa fa-smile-o"></i>).
+It can help solve complex analytical questions (see the  [R Journal](https://journal.r-project.org/) and [Journal of Statistical Software](https://www.jstatsoft.org)) and produce graphics (see the [R graph gallery](http://www.r-graph-gallery.com/)) or even smileys (see my example below <i class="fa fa-smile-o"></i>).
 To generate this smiley, I wrote a so-called R script, a text file containing a series of expressions in the R language.
 Ideally, this script would run on any computer with R and thus produce the same smiley.
 In practice, especially for the more sophisticated analyses and computations, this is rather not the case.